 Arm in arm

-These are the first type of pictures that comes to mind whenever we talk about poses for couples.
+These are the first type of pictures that comes to mind whenever we talk about couple poses.
 It can also be called the picture for the grandparents.
 Just stand next to each other and that’s it.
 This is usually the first pose during any couple portrait session and also the most awkward.
 So to counter that, look at each other instead of looking at the camera.
 Not only will this make you genuinely smile and it also helps break the ice with the camera because immediately, there will be real emotions involved.

 Looking at each other